Waikato Institute of Technology: Te Pūkenga, 2020-2025

-On 21 May 2022, Wintec moved into the newly formed organisation Te Pūkenga.
-Following this move, Wintec noted "all references to Wintec or Waikato Institute of Technology on this website (and any documentation linked through this website) need to be read as references to Te Pūkenga and its Wintec business division."
+On 31 May 2022, Wintec's operations were absorbed into Te Pūkenga.
+Before Waikato Institute of Technology (Wintec) moved into Te Pūkenga, a number of operational changes were made.
+This includes Wintec chief executive Dave Christiansen assuming the role of Te Pūkenga ITP transition lead."
+Following this move, Wintec redirected all references to Wintec and the Waikato Institute of Technology on its website to Te Pūkenga and its Wintec business division."